-Tile stencils are easy to find online, and it only takes a little prep-work to get your tiles ready.
+Tile stencils are easy to find online, and you need to do only a little prep work to get your tiles ready.
 You'll be done in less time than it would take to pry half the old tiles off the wall.

-#3 Use DIY Kits to Update the Lighting
+#3 Use DIY Kits to Update the Kitchen Lighting

 One of the easiest and most affordable ways to update your kitchen is to use a recessed lighting conversion kit — no electrician required.

-The kits only cost $15-$20 each and are a cinch to install, even for DIY newbies.
+The kits cost only $15 to $20 each and are a cinch to install, even for DIY newbies.
 The parts screw right into the recessed light, a brace holds the new light fixture in place, and a decorative cover hides the recessed light.